 Internal Memo to Our Members

-We have resumed our weekly milonga since this June, which shows our determination to face the pandemic with a more positive attitude, our confidence in coping with the situation, and our willingness to put trust in each other in the group.
-Covid-19 will continue to be a fact of life for a long time.
+We have resumed our weekly milonga since this June, showing our determination to face the pandemic with a positive attitude, our confidence in coping with the situation, and our willingness to put trust in each other in the group.
+COVID-19 will continue to be a fact of life for a long time.
 We cannot let it stop us living and dancing.
 But in order to do that we must be vigilant and take precautions to protect ourselves from the virus.

 While the pandemic is still so severe, many public tango events, including festivals, marathons and encuentros in this country, have already resumed or are preparing to resume.
 We do not think that is a good idea under the circumstance.
 Letting a large number of people who come from various places and don’t know each other packed in a room dance tango in close embrace increases the risk of spreading the virus.
 It takes only one carrier to infect the entire herd, who then will bring the virus to the hotels they stay, restaurants they eat, airplanes they fly back, and to their homes.
 We believe the best way to enjoy tango during the pandemic is to have small private milongas among dancers who know each other well and are taking precautions.
 Different groups should not interact with each other to avoid cross-infection.